CodeLancerA/WHUT_Flagteam_schedule-system/README.md

 ###  Algorithm approach:
 1. Read and parse the member file, create member objects, and store them in a container, e.g., std::vector<Member>.

+2. Iterated all member to set thier unvailable times.

-2. Filter the members over 178 to create a vector<high Members> and delete them in vector<Member>
+3. Filter the members over 178 to create a vector<high Members> and delete them in vector<Member>

-3. Create a schedule, using a two-dimensional array or similar data structure to store the task assignments for each morning and afternoon of each day, e.g., std::vector<std::vector<Member*>> schedule(5, std::vector<Member*>(2, nullptr));, where 5 represents 5 working days, and 2 represents morning and afternoon time slots each day.
+4. Create a schedule, using a two-dimensional array or similar data structure to store the task assignments for each morning and afternoon of each day, e.g., std::vector<std::vector<Member*>> schedule(5, std::vector<Member*>(2, nullptr));, where 5 represents 5 working days, and 2 represents morning and afternoon time slots each day.

-4. Implement the Greedy Algorithm.
+5. Implement the Greedy Algorithm.

-5. Output the schedule, showing the task assignments for each morning and afternoon of each day.
+6. Output the schedule, showing the task assignments for each morning and afternoon of each day.

 ##   Devlog
 **7.26**